Makersmarx/js-snippets-frontend/README.md

 # js-snippets-frontend
-personal snippets of JS from previous projects for reference
+personal snippets of JS from previous projects for reference and practice.